infinityab/Solar-IOT/README.md

 Use Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web.

-This is uses the core software for the original pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/ and Alan Stead's later additions with further additions in this version to make it a fully fledged multi-schedule timer for currently 6 different appliances/devices which may be increased or decreased as required.
+This uses the core software for the original pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/ and Alan Stead's later additions with further additions in this version to make it a fully fledged multi-schedule timer for currently 6 different appliances/devices which may be increased or decreased as required.
 No changes have been made to any of the log or graphic functions.

 This should run on any Linux-based OS, although installation instructions were written for raspbian.
 You just need Apache, PHP, and WiringPi.